 At entry, French must be combined with one other subject.
-In later years you will be able to select additional subjects and electrives and will have the option to graduate with French as a Single Honours degree, a Joint Honours degree, or a Major with a Minor.
+In later years you will be able to select additional subjects and electrives and will have the option to graduate with French as a Single Honors degree, a Joint Honors degree, or a Major with a Minor.

 The development of reading, analytical, and critical skills, in the form of both oral tasks and written exercises in French, forms the bedrock of this course.
 Students are expected to progress to a high level of competence in the four basic linguistic skills of listening, speaking, reading and writing.
 This includes nurturing an ability to cope with different registers and styles of written and spoken French and to reflect critically on the way the language is used and structured.
 A range of optional subjects are available over the course of the four years.